-However the journalists there were not interested in the good news, they were more interested in a bad news change that came in on January 1.
+However the journalists there were not interested in the good news, they were more interested in a bad news change that also came in on January 1.
 This change was a follow on from a change John Howard made in 2006 which was to end the supporting parent allowance when the child turned eight.
 Howard exempted those already receiving the parenting payment before July 2006 who were able to keep it until their youngest turned 16.
 This meant there would be exemptions until 2014.
 However the Gillard Government has now ended that immediately, saving $728 million over four years.

 This change shifts 80,000 single parents from the parenting payment to the Newstart allowance when their youngest child turns eight.
 Some parents will be up to $110 a week worse off with the new arrangements and it was this issue that journalists turned to when one asked Macklin if she could live on the dole on $246 a week.
 Macklin could have done many things at this point, including refusing to answer on the grounds it was a very stupid question.
-Fellow Minister Tanya Plibersekwould later answer the question “properly” by saying “I don’t think anyone thinks it’s easy.”
+Fellow Minister Tanya Plibersek later answered the question “properly” by saying “I don’t think anyone thinks it’s easy.”

 Goldie’s comment came as Greens’ leader Adam Bandt repeated tragedy as farce by announcing he would live on the $246 allowance for one week, challenging Macklin to do the same.
 “Once you take into account your rent your bills, your food, there’s not much change left over from $35 a day,” he told reporters in Melbourne, but didn’t elaborate how much of his modern lifestyle and well-tailored suits would be pushed to one side to make ends meet in that week.

-There are “dole cheats” but for the vast majority, the dole queue remains a humiliating experience for most people.
+There are “dole cheats” but the dole queue remains a humiliating experience for most people.
 Economist John Quiggan said that instead of completing the Howard agenda, the Gillard government ought to be looking at increasing the real value of benefits, “allowing the unemployed to share in some of the growth in incomes for the community as a whole”.
-Even thinking about the absurdity of living on $246 a week, reminds us that many people have to do exactly that and some parents of those aged eight and over will now pay the price for the Government’s budget balance obsession.
+Even thinking about the absurdity of living on $246 a week, reminds us many people have to do exactly that and some parents of those aged eight and over will now pay the price for the Government’s budget balance obsession.

-Meanwhile Prime Minister Julia Gillard preferred to focus on solving the inequities of employment in the “patchwork economy” rather than increasing dole payments.
+Prime Minister Julia Gillard preferred to focus on solving the inequities of employment in the “patchwork economy” rather than increasing dole payments.
 “Some today see a problem, they offer blame”, Gillard told the Sydney Institute last year.
 “I see a person, a person who can work.
 I offer only opportunity, I ask only responsibility in return.”
 If Gillard gets the public space to tackle that agenda, she might yet be grateful for Macklin’s mistake.